- Terms and conditions

 You have the right to access and update your personal information.

-Links to this website and to other websites must first be authorized by the Department of e-Government and Public Information.
+Links to this website and to other websites must first be authorized by the Digital Government Department.
 The website may provide the user, as well as third parties, with links to other websites or other Internet sources.
-The Department of e-Government and Public Information does not check these websites and cannot be held liable, nor bear any liability, with regard to the content, advertisements, products, services or any other material which is available on these third party websites.
-The Department of e-Government and Public Information cannot be held liable for any damage or losses which were caused, or allegedly caused, following or relating to the use or trust of the content of third party websites or products or services which are available on these third party websites.
+The Digital Government Department does not check these websites and cannot be held liable, nor bear any liability, with regard to the content, advertisements, products, services or any other material which is available on these third party websites.
+The Digital Government Department cannot be held liable for any damage or losses which were caused, or allegedly caused, following or relating to the use or trust of the content of third party websites or products or services which are available on these third party websites.
 The user is liable and bears all the risks pertaining to the use they make of the content of the website, especially when the user relies on the timeliness, usefulness or completeness of this content.
 If a link takes a user to unlawful content which violates the legislation which is in force, the user should stop using the website concerned, unless they are willing to incur penalties provided for by the aforementioned legislation and to go through court proceedings initiated against them.
-The Department of e-Government and Public Information encourages the user in this case to tell them and the appropriate authorities which automatic link took them to this unlawful website.
+The Digital Government Department encourages the user in this case to tell them and the appropriate authorities which automatic link took them to this unlawful website.

-The Department of e-Government and Public Information uses “cookie” tracking technology.
+The Digital Government Department uses "cookie" tracking technology.
 A cookie does not allow us to identify a user.
 Nevertheless, it does record information pertaining to the browsing of the user’s computer on the present website (pages looked at, date and time the pages were looked at, etc.) which cannot be read when the same user visits the website again.
 This information is kept in the user’s computer for three years.
-All users may stop “cookies” from being recorded by configuring their browser to do this.
+All users may stop "cookies" from being recorded by configuring their browser to do this.